Online matching games in bipartite expanders and applications

 \item The {\em $T$-round} matching game is the same as the original game, but Matcher already wins if he can reply $T$ times.

-\item In the {\em $T$-expiring} matching game, for each~$i$, Requester must remove the edge added in a round $i$ during one of the rounds $i+1, \ldots, i+T$.
-Matcher wins if he can reply indefinitely. \end{itemize} We say that a graph has incremental matching, respectively, matching until round~$T$, and $T$-expiring matching if Matcher has a winning strategy in the corresponding games.
+\item In the {\em $T$-expiring} matching game, for each~$i$, Requester must remove the edge added in round~$i$ during one of the rounds $i+1, \ldots, i+T$.
+Matcher wins if he can reply indefinitely. \end{itemize} We say that a graph has {\em incremental matching}, respectively, {\em $T$-round matching}, and {\em $T$-expiring matching} if Matcher has a winning strategy in the corresponding games.

 Note that incremental matching up to~$K$ and $K$-round matching are equivalent, because in the $K$-round game, removing edges from the matching can only help Matcher.
 Also, $T$-expiring matching implies $T$-round matching.